Skip to main content

 Frequently Asked Questions

-Stray Children is available on Nintendo Switch, PC, Steam Deck and Windows.
+Stray Children is available on Nintendo Switch, PC, Steam Deck, Windows and others.

 On average players spend around 90 hours playing Stray Children.